 - Round top with rounded shoulders

-You may be able to add text and visuals to the headstone design.
+You may be able to add text and visuals to the headstone designs.
 Ask your Funeral Director what your limitations are depending on the size and shape of the one you choose.
 For example, if your loved one was musical, you might like to have an engraving of the instrument they played.
 It’s completely up to you if you choose to add an image or not.

 Choose a headstone to commemorate your loved one